MikeAWilliams/NumericalSimulationOfBinaryFormationInOpenStarClusters/README.md

-# NumericalSimulationOfBinaryFormationInOpenStarClusters
+# Numerical Simulation of Binary Formation InOpen Star Clusters
-Numerical simulation of binary formation in open star clusters.
-My thesis from 2005
+My thesis from 2005.
+I have learned a lot about c++ since then, but this is the best I knew at the time.